Talapatheia began as a personal exploration of healing, voice, embodiment, and self-expression.

 A final note

-If my approach resonates, you’re welcome to explore my offerings or reach out with questions.
+If our approach resonates, you’re welcome to explore our offerings or reach out with questions.
 If it doesn’t, I trust you’ll find the support that fits you best.

-Either way, I believe women deserve spaces where they can understand themselves clearly and move through life with integrity and agency.
+Either way, we believe women deserve spaces where they can understand themselves clearly and move through life with integrity and agency.